 R* = The Formation of Stars

 How many stars are out there in the Milky Way Galaxy, and how often are new stars created?
-Current estimates put that number between 100 and 400 billion, with about seven new stars lighting up annually.
+Current estimates put that number between 100 and 400 billion.1

-That’s a lot of stars, and obviously stars are very important in this equation because they are required to form solar systems.
-Our own solar system, and our own life-giving planet, is possible because of our star, the sun.
+That’s a lot of stars, and obviously, stars are very important in this equation because they are required to form solar systems.
+Our own solar system, and our own life-giving planet, are possible because of our star, the sun.
 Could there be other similar systems out there?

 The potential for over 100 billion stars in our galaxy is good news for anyone hoping to find proof of intelligent life, but this is only the base on which the rest of the equation rests.

 fp = Number of Stars with Planets